zenml-io/zenml/examples/add_your_own/template_README.md

 # ☁️ Run in Colab [ONLY IF A NOTEBOOK IS SUPPLIED]

-If you have a google account, you can get started directly with google colab
+If you have a Google account, you can get started directly with Google Colab
 - [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/zenml-io/zenml/blob/feature/main/examples/[INSERT
 THE PATH TO THE NOTEBOOK HERE])

 # 🖥 Run it locally

-## ⏩ SuperQuick `evidently` run
+## ⏩ SuperQuick `EXAMPLE_NAME` run

 If you're really in a hurry, and you want just to see this example pipeline run, without wanting to fiddle around with all the individual installation and